Cheapest Car Insurance in Texas 2026

 6. 6

-MoneyGeek analyzed rates from Quadrant Information Services, which collects ZIP-code-level premiums from major insurers nationwide.
-The analysis covers 12 car insurance companies across every residential ZIP code in Texas for minimum and full coverage comparisons and 11 companies for age and violation profiles.
+MoneyGeek analyzed rates from Quadrant Information Services across all residential ZIP codes in Texas.
+The analysis covers 10 car insurance companies for minimum and full coverage comparisons and violation profiles.

 • Seniors: 65-year-old driver, same vehicle and coverage as the baseline.

-• Violations: Each violation type uses the baseline profile with one driving record variable changed.
-All other variables held constant.
+• Violations: Baseline profile with one driving record variable changed; all other variables held constant.

-• USAA: Rates are excluded from the main provider tables.
-USAA is available only to active-duty military, veterans and their immediate family.
-Eligible Texas drivers should include USAA in any quote comparison.
+• USAA: Excluded from provider tables; available only to military, veterans, and immediate family.
+Eligible drivers should include USAA in any quote comparison.

 About Mark Fitzpatrick